EarlyMssElectronicLibrary/sp-boxer/data/01_ReadMe.md

 `PROCESSOR` gives the initials of the party responsible for generating the processed image.
 The processors are:

-  * WCB: Will Christens-Barry
+  * WCB: Willam Christens-Barry
   * RLE: Roger Easton
-  * DJK: Dave Kelbe
+  * DJK: David Kelbe
   * KTK: Keith Knox
   * PSH: The PhotoShoot application, which controls the camera and generates the `color` images at the time of capture